tdevere/FailedBuildAnalyzer/README.md

 * If your case isn't met from conditional text matching but nevertheless can be detected from script analysis, propose a standalone script for review
 * We can extend our current script design to include a new attribute "executeScript" and point to these scenarios with little impact to the existing script process
-* Last note, please try to do the script update if you are also added new Wiki content to keep the two in sync